Transferring Bees From Nuc To Hive

 How To Transfer A Nuc Into A Full-Sized Beehive?

-1. Nuc Placement: Set up your nuc box exactly parallel to your hive and keep it for at least 24 hours or more before you do the transformation.
-After 24 hours you are ready to transfer your nuc into a hive.
+1. Nuc Placement: Set up your nuc box exactly parallel to your hive and keep it for at least 24 hours or more before you do the transfer.
+After 24 hours, you are ready to transfer your nuc into a hive.

-2. Beehive Placement: Open the top cover of your beehive and place your beehive in an empty space having sufficient light and air movement.
+2. Beehive Placement: Open the top cover of your beehive and place your beehive in an empty space with sufficient light and air movement.

 I have used a 5-frame nuc box and a 10-frame Langstroth hive.
 Then transfer those bee frames from the nuc into a complete beehive.
 Exactly how I like to do the transformation is going to share with you now.